Ash-siv4/Ash-siv4/README.md

 ## About Me

-- 🌱 I’m currently learning and expanding my skills in DevOps CI/CD tools.
+- 🌱 I’m learning and expanding my DevOps CI/CD skills.
 - 👨‍🏫 I specialise in backend and frontend development, with expertise in Java, Python, JavaScript, and the MERN stack.
-- 🏆 Certified Pega System Architect, specializing in automating business processes and developing scalable solutions.
+- 🏆 Certified Pega System Architect, specialising in automating business processes and developing scalable solutions.
-- 🎓 Graduate in Computer Systems and Robotics from the University of Westminster.
+- 🎓 Graduate of Computer Systems and Robotics Engineering.
 - 👨‍💻 Active in the "Teach the Nation to Code" initiative, helping people from various backgrounds learn valuable coding skills.
 - ⚡ Fun fact: DISNEY RULES!!!